Prescription weight loss that puts you first

 Spotting can be caused by things like:

-Stress
+• Stress

-Changes in hormone levels
+• Changes in hormone levels

-Inflammation
+• Inflammation

-Infections
+• Infections

-An underactive thyroid
+• An underactive thyroid

 Research shows that obesity is linked to infertility, so moving toward a healthy weight with the help of Ozempic may improve your chances of getting pregnant.

 Beyond this, women with PCOS often struggle to get pregnant.
-If Ozempic can help them lose weight, which in turn, helps them have more regular periods, it might potentially increase fertility.
+If Ozempic can help them lose weight, which, in turn, helps them have more regular periods, it might potentially increase fertility.

 FYI, there are risks involved in using Ozempic when pregnant.
-Speak to your healthcare provider if you’re pregnant or planning on trying soon.
+Speak to your healthcare provider if you’re pregnant or planning on trying to conceive soon.
 They can recommend the best course of action for you.

 Had a missed period on Ozempic?
 Don’t panic.

 It’s unclear whether Ozempic can make you miss a period.
-There isn’t any research showing that it can have this effect, and it hasn’t been reported in clinical trials.
-However, significant weight loss can cause your periods to become irregular or stop altogether.
-As we’re mentioned, some research suggests that Ozempic can lead to significant weight loss.
+There isn’t any research showing it can have this effect, and it hasn’t been reported in clinical trials.

 So, the drug itself probably isn’t making you miss a period, but associated weight loss could.

-If you’ve missed a period, consider other potential causes too, like an unexpected pregnancy.
+If you’ve missed a period, consider other potential causes, too, like an unexpected pregnancy.
 And reach out to a healthcare provider if you’re concerned.

 It’s unclear if Ozempic can affect hormones related to your menstrual cycle.
-There aren’t any studies looking into whether the drug affects hormones like estrogen or progesterone, and hormonal changes aren’t reported in clinical trials.
+There aren’t any studies looking into whether the drug impacts hormones like estrogen or progesterone, and hormonal changes aren’t reported in clinical trials.

 Ozempic is still a relatively new drug, so there aren’t any studies looking into how it can affect menstruation.
 But from what we do know, there isn’t any evidence that Ozempic can cause changes to your period or menstrual cycle in general.

+Does Ozempic mess with your period?
 Here’s a recap:

-Ozempic may not affect your period, but weight loss could.
+• Ozempic may not affect your period, but weight loss could.
 If you’re noticing fluctuations in your period — like a more irregular cycle, lighter flow, or perhaps no periods at all — this may be due to weight loss associated with Ozempic, not the medication itself.

-Ozempic may improve your periods.
-There’s no guarantee and we’re just hypothesizing here, but excess weight and obesity are associated with heavier periods, PMS, and irregular periods, so losing weight with Ozempic — or any other method — may improve your periods in the long run.
+• Ozempic may improve your periods.
+There’s no guarantee — and we’re just hypothesizing here — but excess weight and obesity are associated with heavier periods, PMS, and irregular periods.
+So, losing weight with Ozempic (or any other method) may improve your periods in the long run.

+• Consult your provider.
 It can be scary to notice changes in your periods, so don’t be afraid to reach out to a healthcare professional to get checked out.
 They can let you know if the menstrual changes you’ve noticed are anything to worry about.

 If you’re hoping to start your weight loss journey, take our free online assessment to learn more.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!